brettXX/PrecisTinyOled/README.md

 Both the print and number methods require a char string, so int, float, and long would have to be converted first, such as by using dtostrf.

 The current position for text placement is stored in the currX and currY variables (oled.currX and oled.currY).
+When entering a value for y, the print, number, icon, and image methods associate it with the closest page.